Updated February 20, 2026 • 15 min read

 Our Review

 Cal AI was one of the first AI-powered nutrition trackers to gain mainstream attention, and it remains a solid option.
-The photo recognition is good for straightforward meals, and the interface is clean and modern.
+The photo recognition is good, the interface is clean and modern, and it includes water and exercise tracking that some competitors lack.

 However, Cal AI shows its limitations when compared to newer competitors.
 The biggest issue is the lack of flexibility—if you forget to take a photo, you're out of luck.
 There's no text input option, which feels like a significant oversight.